We are excited to announce that the McLaren Bike Park Project is moving forward! Construction for Phase I began in April 2017.

 The current design includes a youth BMX/MTB dirt pumptrack, a beginner bicycle skills trail loop with ramp features, picnic tables, benches, a toolshed, and a porta-potty.
 The project’s construction budget is approximately $650,000.
 The overall project is being funded from a variety of sources including the following:- 2008 Clean and Safe

 - – Neighborhood Parks Bond, Community Opportunity Fund Program;

 - – 2012 Clean and Safe Neighborhood Parks Bond, Citywide Parks Program McLaren Park;

 - – Supervisor Avalos’s Office; and

-Additionally, the Mountain Bike Park Founders are funding design services and other soft costs associated with the project.
-The Mountain Bike Park Founders have raised money through grass roots fundraisers and the following sources:
+Additionally, the McLaren Bike Park Founders are funding design services and other soft costs associated with the project.
+The McLaren Bike Park Founders have raised money through grass roots fundraisers and the following sources:

-- Mr. and Mrs. Greg and Caroline Gretsch
+- – Mr. and Mrs. Greg and Caroline Gretsch; and

 Check back in the coming months for project updates!

 Construction of a permanent restroom will include installing a single user restroom will be installed at the Bike Park along with a Muni bus driver restroom.
 SFMTA is installing the restrooms, as well as adding a sidewalk in front of the bike park and curb ramps on both sides of … Continue reading

 The McLaren Bike Park will be closed from April 23 – May 4 for improvements to the drainage on-site.
 Public access to the Bike Park will be closed during construction activity.
 Thank you for your patience.
 We apologize for any inconvenience this may cause.
 For further information, please contact Alexis … Continue reading